daylerees/events-exercise/README.md

 ## Introduction

 The events exercise represents a simplified version of the event-sourcing concepts that we use internally at Utility Warehouse.
-At UW we consume steams of events, and write changes from said events into a database (a projection) to build a view of the "current state" of our data, instead of it's time-series representation.
+At UW we consume steams of events (from Apache Kafka), and write changes from said events into a database (a projection) to build a view of the "current state" of our data, instead of it's time-series representation.

 For example, an event stream might contain a number of `EmailChangedEvents` to describe how an account's associated email has changed over time.
 However, our microservice may only be interested in the user's current email address.
 If we update our database every time that we encounter an event of this type, once we have processed the full event stream the database should contain the current email address for a given account and will continue to update for the future.